gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **1.18.10.26 - 1.18.10.22**
 - Downgrading a cartographer with the globe pattern trade from 1.18.10.26 to 1.18.10.22 turns the trade into an empty trade

+**Beta 1.18.20.21 (Experimental)**
+- Tadpoles only have 2 hearts in 1.18.20.21.
+To prevent the tadpoles from growing you can scoop them up.
+To distinguish them from normal tadpoles, you can use the Discontinued Feature Tweaks pack